March 3, 2016

 But there isn’t a bum track on Emotion.
 From the wailing sax on opening track Run Away With Me to the closer When I Needed You (that sounds like the theme tune to an 80s rom-com, played over a freeze frame of the final scene) Jepsen hits you with an “I Love You, Please Love Me” sincerity that is irresistible.

 “Gimmie Love” is like having your nose shoved repeatedly into a hipster flirtation, the kind of poppy electro you can totally see being used at the end of an episode of GIRLS.
-“LA Hallucinations” about love being torn apart by the corrosive forces of fame, trills “we said we’d be the same, but we lost each other in the game” against a back drop of bleeping electronica and a driving beat, while “Warm Blood” drowns Jepsen in interference and echoes.
+“LA Hallucinations” about love being torn apart by the corrosive forces of fame, trills against a back drop of bleeping electronica and a driving beat, while “Warm Blood” drowns Jepsen in interference and echoes.

 But the lighter Jepsen is, the better she gets.
-“Lets Gets Lost” see’s her with her fingers crossed that her crush will take the long way home with her; “Your Type” sees her mourning over the loss of a love that never was cause; “I’m not going to pretend, that I’m the type of girl you call more than a friend”, while the Sia Fuller penned “Boy Problems”, about a mate sick of hearing your continuous love woes, is pop perfection.
-Bouncy, irreverent, yet pointed.
+“Lets Gets Lost” see’s her with her fingers crossed that her crush will take the long way home with her; “Your Type” sees her mourning over the loss of a love that never was cause, while the Sia Fuller penned “Boy Problems”, about a mate sick of hearing your continuous love woes, is pop perfection.
+Bouncy, seemingly irreverent, yet actually pointed.

 And that’s one of the most enjoyable pop albums released in the last 20 years, up there with Brandy’s Never Say Never and the Scissor Sisters debut, albums that can still be played straight through with no need to skip.